adityark2603/Chicklet/README.md

-# Chicklet
+# Chicklet 🐥🐥🐥
 A Chicklet GIF created using python

 This was done using the ImageIO library in Python.
-An infinite loop of the given set of images is created, which is visible in thw GIF file created.
+An infinite loop of the given set of images is created, which is visible in the GIF file created.